kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Your `appID` string consists of your **team ID** (`KFCNEC27GU` in this example) followed by your app's **bundle ID** (`com.razeware.RWDevCon` in this case).

 The team ID is supplied by Apple and is unique to a specific development team. `KFCNEC27GU` is specific to the Ray Wenderlich development team; you'll have a different identifier for your own account.
-If you don't know your team ID, the easiest way to find it is by logging into Apple's [developer member center (https://developer.apple.com/membercenter)](https://developer.apple.com/membercenter) [TODO: FPE: bit.ly].
+If you don't know your team ID, the easiest way to find it is by logging into Apple's [developer member center (developer.apple.com/membercenter)](https://developer.apple.com/membercenter).
 Log in, click on **Your Account**, and then look for your team ID within the **Account Summary**:

 ![bordered width=80%](/images/03-team-ID.png)